Florent-NOEL/api-doc-workspace/README.md

 POSTGRES_PASSWORD=dbpassword

 # Create the database
-At the first run turn ddl-auto: update to ddl-auto: validate to create the postgres database. then turn it back to validate.
+At the first run in the application.yml turn ddl-auto: validate to ddl-auto: update to create the postgres database. then turn it back to validate.